 Sensex, Nifty Drift Lower In Early Trade

-(RTTNews) - Indian shares opened slightly lower on Wednesday on the back of weak Asian cues as investors eyed the minutes from the Federal Reserve's January policy meeting.
+(RTTNews) - Indian shares opened a tad lower on Friday, tracking weak global cues as disappointing U.S. labor market data soured the economic outlook.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.